Structural Engineering: Parlar Engineering

 The building aims to achieve, through a simple structure, a new fundamental relationship between roof and slab.
 Echoing Laugier’s Primitive Hut, the design composes a simple column arrangement with roof placed on top, whilst considering its location in a high wind and earthquake risk zone.
 As the site doesn’t allow for foundations, the structure must be self supporting; to achieve this the delicate columns expand at their ground and roof connections to support side loads.

 The structure uses a steel mainframe and timber sub-frames, clad in laminated timber with steel connectors.
-The tubular columns employ an innovative fabrication technology similar to that used in petrol tank design, perhaps used for the first time in architecture.
+The tubular columns employ an innovative fabrication technology similar to that used in petrol tank design.
 The slender columns, reminiscent of stalagmites or stalactites, seep into the roof, which appears to melt from sky to ground as its height varies across the campus.

 Evolving during the global coronavirus pandemic, Ecotone proposes a new exemplar for pandemic resistant and sustainable office architecture, with the integration of outside areas, planting and protected yet fluid office zones.
 The project aims to develop a better office environment that prioritises hygiene and safe areas for individual and group working.